lwintringham/esp-sdk-python/docs/CustomComplianceControlsApi.md

 api_instance = esp_sdk.CustomComplianceControlsApi()
-custom_compliance_control_id = 56 # int | The ID of the Custom Compliance Control this custom signature belongs to custom_signature_id = 56 # int | The ID of the custom signature that belongs to this custom control include = 'include_example' # str | Related objects that can be included in the response:  organization, teams, external_accounts, definitions See Including Objects for more information. (optional)
+custom_compliance_control_id = 56 # int | The ID of the Custom Compliance Control this custom signature belongs to custom_signature_id = 56 # int | The ID of the custom signature that belongs to this custom control include = 'include_example' # str | Related objects that can be included in the response:  organization, teams, external_accounts, definitions, suppressions See Including Objects for more information. (optional)

 try:
     # Add a Custom Signature to a Custom Compliance Control